ICT381/ict381-lab-notes/LAB_5B.md

    Replace `<EC2_PUBLIC_IP>` with the public IP address of your EC2 instance.

 2. You will be prompted to enter the initial admin password.
-Run the following command to retrieve the initial admin password.
+To obtain the administrator password, you would need to first SSH into the jenkins machine.
+After which, run the command to retrieve the initial admin password.

    ```bash
    sudo cat /var/lib/jenkins/secrets/initialAdminPassword